hrabalm/npfl101-llms/01-hf/README.md

 As a small note, Metacentrum uses Kerberos for authentication, so using just `ssh-copy-id` unfortunately does not work.
 See [here](https://docs.metacentrum.cz/access/kerberos/) for instructions.

-In each of the Python scripts, I propose some optional exercises and things you might want to look into, depending on what can be useful for your project.

 ## Interactive jobs

 In case you are or some packages are compiled from source, installation can take a long time and need more resources such as CPUs, RAM or scratch storage for temporary files.